 The problem is that you need to fit them perfectly, and that might require a few tries.
 However, it you work hard and don’t hold back, it might end up bringing you exactly the results and benefits you really want.

-13. DIY Bottled Botanicals Clear Candle Holders
+13. DIY Bottled Botanical Clear Candle Holders

 This is one of the DIY Candle Holders that will take a little bit of time.
 You need to find the right type of bottles and you also need to make sure that you find some sort of plants that will fit in there.
 And then you add the candles at the top of it all.
 That’s the main issue for a lot of people, the fact that this is very time-consuming.
 But it will totally be worth it once you complete everything, and you will be extremely happy with the way that it works, so try to consider all options here.

-14. DIY Film Negative Candle Holder
+14. DIY Film Negative Candle Holders

 Do you still own some old school film negatives?
 A lot of people do and these make for some really interesting candle holders.
 Of course you need to add these on your glass and then you put the candles inside.